-We are happy to announce the launch of Historic mapping on MapServe.
-You can now get historical overviews of your site by browsing our range of old mapping.
+We are happy to announce that soon we will be launching Ordnance Survey Historic mapping on MapServe®.
+You will be able to get historical overviews of your site by browsing our range of old mapping.
 Looking at a historical map is like stepping into the past.
 We may use them to analyse changes in our cities and landscapes over time and gain valuable knowledge about the past.
 Historical mapping can also be used for:

 Five different scales of Ordnance Survey mapping of Great Britain from the 1900s.
 This set can show the various scales at several zoom levels.

 - Ordnance Survey, Great Britain, 1.016 Inches to 16 miles / 1:1 million, It was published in 1905.

 - Ordnance Survey Quarter-Inch England and Wales / Scotland 1:253,440, It was published between 1900-1906.

 - Ordnance Survey One-Inch to the Mile England and Wales (Revised New Series) / One-Inch Scotland 2nd edition (Hills), 1:63,360, It was published between 1885-1903.

 - Ordnance Survey Six-Inch to the Mile England and Wales / Scotland, 1:10,560, It was published between 1888-1913.

 OS Great Britain after the 1900s

 In addition to covering all of Great Britain, this seamless layer is also the largest-scale layer in the OS Great Britain, Ordnance Survey in the 1900s mapping (See above).
 On top of it, there is a layer of OS County Series maps from the 2nd edition of 1888-1913 at a scale of six inches to the mile / 1:10,560.
 All of Great Britain is covered by this series, which is the most detailed topographic mapping.
 Not all regions were covered by the OS 25 inch-per-mile maps and town plans.
 They are extremely useful for local and family history, as they show most of the landscape's elements.